turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ### Next, Create Your About Me and Project Descriptons for Terminal
 * Follow this link [here](https://careerdev.turing.edu/resources/terminal_directions) to review a framework for drafting your About me and Technical Projects sections.

-### After developing your profile its tine to getting Your Portfolio Published
+### After developing your profile its time to get Your Portfolio Published
 * What needs to be included in order for your portfolio to be published?
 [Here is what the team is looking for]:(https://careerdev.turing.edu/resources/terminal_directions)